Find a Law Firm

 Find an Approved Solicitor on the Bluestone Mortgages Conveyancing Panel

-I previously instructed online solicitors based in Manchester who are on the Bluestone Mortgages solicitor panel.
-They are now charging me a separate fee of £175 for dealing with the Bluestone Mortgages mortgage.
-Is this a supplemental conveyancing fee specified by Bluestone Mortgages?
+I previously instructed online solicitors based in London who are on the Bluestone Mortgages solicitor panel.
+They have just invoiced me a separate fee of £195 for the legal aspects of the Bluestone Mortgages mortgage.
+Is this an additional conveyancing fee specified by Bluestone Mortgages?

 Unfortunately, as long as it is in their Terms and Conditions or Quote then yes your solicitors can charge a fee for this.
 This fee is not set by Bluestone Mortgages but by your lawyers.
 Some firms on the Bluestone Mortgages will charge an ‘acting for lender’ fee but plenty of firms include it on their overall fee.

 Can I be sure that the solicitor on the Bluestone Mortgages panel is any good?